cerner/fhir.cerner.com/content/authorization.md

-While the Cerner authorization server provides OpenID Connect support, it does not currently implement any of the draft log-out specifications currently proposed by the community.
-Cerner continues to track on developments in this ecosystem.
+While the Cerner authorization server provides OpenID Connect support, it does not currently implement any of OpenID Connect's various logout specifications, nor are they required by the SMART specifications at this time.

 As an alternative, you may offer the user a link to "Manage Authorized Applications", which allows the user